habibjassir/Student_Hub/docs/LOGIC_INDEX_DOCS.md

 - `updateVoteDisplay(id, count)` simply replaces the text inside `#vote-count-${id}`.
 It is used both by the button handler and by any future live update mechanisms.
 - `recordVote(id, delta = 1)` performs the POST to `/vote` with a JSON body `{ id, delta }`.
 It returns `{ success, data | error }` so callers can check the success flag without throwing.
 The function is also exposed globally (`window.recordVote`) for inline handlers.
 - `window.addEventListener('load', ...)` ensures votes and courses are fetched before `loadTable()` runs, and that `profileLoader()` is only called if the profile section exists.

+### Client-side one-vote limit
+- `hasLocalVote(id)` and `markLocalVote(id)` consult and update `LOCAL_VOTES`.
+They provide a simple “already voted” check without needing authentication.
+- During table rendering every `.vote-btn` is disabled up front when `hasLocalVote()` returns `true`, so a refreshed page still shows the lockout.
+- When a button is clicked the handler exits early with an alert if `hasLocalVote()` is true, otherwise it proceeds to `recordVote()`.
+A successful response triggers `markLocalVote(id)` and leaves the button disabled.
+A failed response re-enables the button so the user can retry.

 ### Search, profile, and footer helpers
 - `searchFunction()` reads `#searchInput`, walks `.courses` cells, and hides rows whose names do not contain the typed text.
 When zero rows match it appends a `.no-results-row` `<tr>` that spans the columns and shows “No courses found,” and removes the row again as soon as a course matches.
 The click handler is only registered when both the input and button exist.